swanson/capuchin/README.md

 # Commands

+* `capuchin new` - NOT IMPLEMENTED YET
 * `capuchin schedule _emails/PATH_TO_EMAIL.md` will process the input email, and schedule it for MailChimp delivery based on the date in the YAML front-matter (defaults to the date in the filename)

+# Templating
+Capuchin leverages MailChimps templating system (instead of doing templating locally).
+To have your content inserted into your email, make sure your template has `mc:edit="main"` in it.

+You need to set the template ID from MailChimp in `_config.yml` (see below).

 # Configuration

-Set your MailChimp API key (You can see your API keys here) in `.env`.
+Set your MailChimp API key (You can see your API keys here) in the `.env` file.

 DO NOT CHECK THIS INTO SOURCE CODE IF YOUR REPOSITORY IS PUBLICLY ACCESSIBLE!!